Ando Museum

 Getting there and around

-There are one to three buses per hour from Miyanoura Ferry Terminal bound for Tsutsujiso that stop at the Nokyo-mae bus stop in Honmura (5 minutes, 100 yen) along the way.
+There are 1-3 buses per hour from Miyanoura Ferry Terminal bound for Tsutsujiso that stop at the Nokyo-mae bus stop in Honmura (5 minutes, 100 yen) along the way, from where it is a two minute walk to the Ando Museum.
 Alternatively, it is a 2.5 kilometer bicycle ride (10 minutes) or walk (35-45 minutes) from the Miyanoura Ferry Terminal.
 Honmura has also its own port with infrequent ferry connections to Uno Port.

 How to get to and around Naoshima